tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 an ImportedIdentity structure as follows:

 ~~~
-uint8 KDFID[2];

 struct {
    opaque external_identity<1...2^16-1>;
    opaque context<0..2^16-1>;
    uint16 target_protocol;
-   KDFID target_kdf;
+   uint16 target_kdf;
 } ImportedIdentity;
 ~~~

-The list of KDFID values is maintained by IANA as described in {{IANA}}.
+The list of `target_kdf` values is maintained by IANA as described in {{IANA}}.
 External PSKs MUST NOT be imported for versions of (D)TLS 1.2 or prior versions.
 See {{rollout}} for discussion on how imported PSKs for TLS 1.3 and non-imported PSKs for earlier versions co-exist for incremental deployment.

 ImportedIdentity.context MUST include the context used to derive the EPSK, if any exists.
+For example, ImportedIdentity.context may include information about peer roles or identities to mitigate Selfie-style reflection attacks.
+See {{mitigate-selfie}} for more details.
 If the EPSK is a key derived from some other protocol or sequence of protocols, ImportedIdentity.context MUST include a channel binding for the deriving protocols
 {{!RFC5056}}.
-If any secrets are agreed in earlier protocols they SHOULD be included in ImportedIdentity.context {{CCB}}.

 ImportedIdentity.target_protocol MUST be the (D)TLS protocol version for which the PSK is being imported.
-For example, TLS 1.3 {{!RFC8446}} and QUICv1 {{!I-D.ietf-quic-transport}}
+For example, TLS 1.3 {{!RFC8446}} and QUICv1 {{!QUIC=I-D.ietf-quic-transport}}
-MUST use 0x0304.
+use 0x0304.
 Note that this means future versions of TLS will increase the number of PSKs derived from an external PSK.

-An imported PSK (IPSK) with base key 'ipskx' bound to this identity is then computed as follows:
+An Imported PSK derived from an EPSK with base key 'epsk' bound to this identity is then computed as follows:

 ~~~
    epskx = HKDF-Extract(0, epsk)